-This easy White Chocolate Popcorn recipe is a fun snack to make for holidays.
-Pastel candies and colorful sprinkles give this Easter popcorn mix a fun pop of color!
+This easy white chocolate Easter Popcorn recipe is a fun snack to make for holidays.
+Pastel candies and colorful sprinkles give this Spring popcorn mix a fun pop of color!
 It's the perfect treat to snack on during movie nights or to give as party favors.

 But then I raided the pantry and found a few bags of microwave popcorn, a bag of white chocolate, and lots and lots of sprinkles.

 Why Make This Popcorn

 This Easter popcorn is easy to make in minutes.
 All you have to do is pop some popcorn seeds and melt some chocolate.
 The hardest part is waiting for everything to set up.

 Each bite has the perfect sweet and salty flavor and is loaded with candies and colorful sprinkles.

 If you love chocolate covered popcorn, make sure you check out our Reese's popcorn and this cookies and cream popcorn.